 And lastly, the customer has to trust the Bitcoin Bank where he will store his Bitcoin savings.

 Support for non-Bitcoin users

-If the customer do not have any Banking App or Bitcoin Wallet App installed, he will automatically be redirected to a recommended bank.
-This happens when a customer click a Bitcoin Payment URL, but has no Banking App or Bitcoin Wallet to use for payment.
+If the customer does not have any Banking App or Bitcoin Wallet App installed, he will automatically be redirected to a recommended bank.
+This happens when a customer clicks a Bitcoin Payment URL but has no Banking App or Bitcoin Wallet to use for payment.
 The purpose of this redirect is to offer the customer a simple way to register for a bank account and help him buy some Bitcoins and download the Banking App.

 This feature will increase the safety of using Bitcoins.